madcodemonkey/CsvConverter/docs/Converters/How-they-work/Converters-preprocessing.md

 # How do you use a string converter as a pre-processor?

 A pre-processor is JUST a string converter.
-Any converter that inherits from CsvConverterStringBase is considered a string converter and can be used as a per-processor, type converter or post-processor.
+Any converter that inherits from CsvConverterStringBase is considered a string converter and can be used as a pre-processor, type converter or post-processor.

 ## Rules for pre-processors
 - They are just string type converters that inherit from CsvConverterStringBase (Note: CsvConverterStringBase inherits from CsvConverterTypeBase).